 6. MTX Audio RT8PT Subwoofer

 From an enhanced blend of amp, sub and enclosure, the MTX Audio RT8PT subwoofer delivers a strong performance.
-Its compact and cylindrical enclosure provides an ideal, all-round solution for a good bass production from your car’s small trunk or other tight corners.
+Its compact and cylindrical enclosure provides an ideal, all-around solution for good bass production from your car’s small trunk or other tight corners.
 The RT8PT makes of a rigid poly cone and long-lasting rubber surround for dependable performance in the long run.
 A gray industrial-grade carpet shield sits cylindrical enclosure and highlights the ‘MTX’ logo inscribed on its side.

 This subwoofer delivers 120-watts of stable and clean power and with its low-pass filter and gain controls; you can change the sound to suit your preferences.
 It comes with a wired remote that you use when the need to change the bass levels from your [driver] seat arises.